CodeCorico/MemoryOverflow/README.md

 ## How to play?

 MemoryOverflow is a card game where two players battle to control The Machine.
 The first to reach the specific number requested by The Machine wins.
-Be careful, if your number is larger than the requested number, The machine destroy you instantly.
-We call it, the Memory Overflow.
+Be careful, if your number is larger than the requested number, The Machine destroys you instantly.
+We call it, the *Memory Overflow*.

 * [Read the game story & rules](rules) (English and French)
 * [Print cards on the official website](http://memoryoverflow.codecorico.com/editions)